Yawn0/GameProjectp5js/PROJECT_REFLECTION.md

 ## Project summary - Blobby adventure

 This platformer expanded beyond a basic p5.js exercise into a miniature systems project.
+The colourful and joyful design was made in collaboration with my youngest nephew.
 ### Key extensions implemented:
 Added all 3 extensions cited in the assignment
 1. Added sounds effects and looping music